jduncanator/node-diskusage/README.md

 Usage
 --------

-The module exposes a single function, `check`.
-It takes a path/mount point as the first argument and a callback as the second.
-The callback takes two arguments `err` and `info`. `err` will be non-zero if somethine went wrong. `info` contains three members: `available`, `free` and `total` in bytes.
+The module exposes two functions. `check` takes a path/mount point as the first argument and a callback as the second.
+The callback takes two arguments `err` and `info`. `err` will be an `Error` if something went wrong. `info` contains three members: `available`, `free` and `total` in bytes.

 - `available`: Disk space available to the current user (i.e. Linux reserves 5% for root)
 - `free`: Disk space physically free
 - `total`: Total disk space (free + used)

+`checkSync` only takes the path argument.
+It returns the same `info` on success, throws an `Error` on failure.

 ### Linux Note
 `statvfs` under Linux also counts for mount points mounted under the root mount.
 For example using the mount point `/` as the first parameter would also account for `/dev`, `/run`, etc. in the free and total spaces.